 - Use drill up, drill down, and filtering

 - Collaboration and sharing options

-- Use size and position to show hierarchy
+- Use size and position to show the hierarchy

 - Implement data visualization objectives

 - Present only the most relevant and essential data